libredeb/comice-control-center/README.md

 # comice-control-center
-A simply control center to monitor connections such as WiFi, Bluetooth, etc. And Monitor brightness level and sound volume.
+A simply control center to monitor connections such as WiFi, Bluetooth, etc. The brightness level of the Monitor and sound volume.

 It is being developed for **comiceOS**.